ejmr/Luvent/README.md

 Luvent: A Simple Event Library for Lua
 ======================================

-**Luvent is in early development and not recommended for any production software.
-The API is subject to change and break compatibility without warning.**

 Luvent is a library for [Lua][], written entirely in Lua, which helps support [event-driven programming][EDP].
 Luvent lets you create events, which are objects with any number of associated functions.